East Grand Forks Colts

 The East Grand Forks Colts were a minor league baseball team based in East Grand Forks, Minnesota.
 In 1933, the Colts played the season as members of the Class D level Northern League, finishing the season in sixth place.

-East Grand Forks hosted minor league home games at East Side Park in their only season of play.
+The East Grand Forks Colts hosted minor league home games at East Side Park in their only season of play.

 The franchise evolved to become the neighboring Grand Forks Chiefs in 1934, after a new ballpark was constructed in Grand Forks.

 History

 East Grand Forks, Minnesota began minor league baseball play in 1933, when the East Grand Forks "Colts" became members of the Class D level Northern League, which had reformed as a seven–team league.
 Other members joining East Grand Forks in the 1933 Northern League were the Brainerd Muskies, Crookston Pirates, Eau Claire Cardinals, Fargo-Moorhead Twins, Superior Blues and Winnipeg Maroons.
 An eighth team, to have been based in Little Falls, Minnesota, folded before the season began.
 League teams often filled their open dates with games against local amateur teams.

 The 1933 Colts team was owned by Russell L. Voelz, a Minneapolis, Minnesota salesman, who also initially served as president of the Northern League.
 It was noted the Colts became based in East Grand Forks due to neighboring Grand Forks, North Dakota not having a suitable ballpark in 1933.
 Businessmen of East Grand Forks offered to construct a new grandstand and provide the city ballpark to Voelz to host the team.
 The team was reported to have received over 400 applications from aspiring players, with over 200 players reporting for the Colts' spring training.
 Voelz was removed as president of the league during the season and filed a lawsuit, which was settled for $140.00.

 On opening day 1933, the East Grand Forks Chiefs defeated Eau Claire 11–4 in the contest at Eau Claire.
 The game was attended by a crowd of 2,000.

 On July 3, 1933, John Anderson was released as the East Grand Forks manager and replaced by John Vanusek.
 After his firing as manager, Anderson bought the controlling interest in the team, became the club president and named himself manager again.